yxuco/ethdecoder/views/README.md

 ## Query Indexes

-Besides [views](https://docs.couchdb.org/en/stable/ddocs/views/index.html) that allows you to filter and index data, CouchDB also provides the [/db/_fiind](https://docs.couchdb.org/en/stable/api/database/find.html) API to support indexed queries.
+Besides [views](https://docs.couchdb.org/en/stable/ddocs/views/index.html) that allow you to filter and index data, CouchDB also provides the [/db/_fiind](https://docs.couchdb.org/en/stable/api/database/find.html) API to support indexed queries.
 Following are 2 examples:

 ### Contract Indexes

 The design doc [find-contract.json](./find-contract.json) defines 3 indexes for finding contracts in the database:

-* `all` is an index on `address`, which can be used to query contracts with specified range of addresses and additional conditions on other contract attributes.
+* `all` is an index on `address`, which can be used to query contracts with specified range of contract addresses and additional conditions on other contract attributes.
 * `by-symbol` is an index on `symbol`, which can be used to query contracts that contain a `symbol` attribute.
 * `by-block-timestamp` is an index on `block_timestamp`, which can be used to query contracts that contain a `block_timestamp` attribute.